Hunk13/hunk13/README.md

 <h2>👨‍💻 About Me:</h2>
-<p>Highly skilled backend developer with more than 5 years work experience.
-Excellent knowledge in Ruby, SQL languages and also DevOps.</p>
+<p>Highly skilled DevOps with more than 7 years work experience.
+Excellent knowledge in Ruby.</p>

 <h2>My stats:</h2>